Commonwealth Assoc of School Administrators (CASA)

 Coverage for new employees who enroll at the beginning of SDP service on the first of the month after 90 days from the hire date.
 At that time, premium contributions will begin to be deducted from your pay.

-Coverage for employees who apply during Open Enrollment will begin on July 1 (for twelve-month employees) or September 1 (for ten-month employees).
+Coverage for employees who apply during Open Enrollment will begin at the start of the school year when all employees are advanced Personal Illness leave.
+This applies to 10 and 12 month employees.
 At that time, premium contributions will begin to be deducted from your pay.

 What does the deduction look like on my paycheck and how much will I have to pay?